cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

  /clusters/{id}

 This resource request represents an individual cluster for deletion.
-If the provider used to create the cluster uses sensitive fields, it is possible the sensitive fields were lost at some point and need to be given again.
-To do this, the request must contain a JSON Object as its body, with ``providerFields`` as a key, and a JSON Object as its value.
-The object should contain key-value entries for fields required by the provider.

 The request may require a JSON Object as its body if the provider used to create the cluster requires it.
 See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.